cewi/PIChannel/README.md

 PIUSB
 =========

-This describes how to configure a raspberry pi to play automatically all media files from a plugged usb-stick in an endless presentation.
+Configure a raspberry pi to play automatically all media files from a plugged usb-stick in an endless presentation.
 Uses [PiPresents](https://pipresents.wordpress.com/) from KenT2.
-The Idea is to start a so called "Liveshow" which is configured to play anything from a plugged USB-Stick.
-The Stick is made available to the raspi as Martin Schulte described [here](https://pipresents.wordpress.com/hints-and-tips/using-usb-sticks-without-naming-them/).
+Starts a so called "Liveshow" which is configured to play anything from a plugged USB-Stick.
+The stick is mounted to the raspi as Martin Schulte described [here](https://pipresents.wordpress.com/hints-and-tips/using-usb-sticks-without-naming-them/).

-The installation- and configuration-scripts are a slight modification based on the work of Peter van Nes [reddipped](https://github.com/reddipped/PIChannel) If you read carefully his instructions, you will have no problem understanding what's going on here.
+The installation- and configuration-scripts are a sbased on the work of Peter van Nes [reddipped](https://github.com/reddipped/PIChannel) and slightly modified.
+If you read carefully his instructions, you will have no problem understanding what's going on.

 For german instructions see [wiki](https://github.com/cewi/PIUSB/wiki).